The Families of Mushrooms and Toadstools Represented in the British Isles |

 Ecology.
 The fruit-bodies borne on the ground.
 Found in coniferous woodland, in broad-leaved woodland, in mixed woodland, and in places modified by human activities.

-British representation.
+Representation in Britain and Ireland.
 21 species in Britain; Geastrum, Myriostoma, Sphaerobolus.

 World representation.
 62 species; genera 8.